My Cousin Rachel-2017

 Grade: A-

-An enormous amount of hype has gone into the first big-screen adaptation of the epic-length 1986 Stephen King novel, It.
+An enormous hype has gone into the first big-screen adaptation of the epic-length 1986 Stephen King novel, It.

 An above-average mini-series based on the book was released in 1990, but the film version is much more effective.

-Officially entitled It: Chapter One, it divides the story in half, only focusing on the characters as children, not as adults decades later.
+Officially entitled It: Chapter One (2017), it divides the story in half, only focusing on the characters as children, not as adults decades later.

-As rabid Stephen King readers will understand, at over eleven hundred pages in length, and spanning thirty years, a two-hour and the fifteen-minute film simply wouldn’t do to encompass the author’s artistic vision.
+As rabid Stephen King readers will understand, at over eleven hundred pages in length and spanning thirty years, a two-hour and fifteen-minute film simply wouldn’t encompass the author’s artistic vision.

 To be determined is how chapter two will measure up to the glory of the first chapter.

-Derry, Maine is the sleepy little town where the action takes place and the period is 1988- worth pointing out is that the novel takes place in the late 1950s.
+Derry, Maine, is the sleepy little town where the action takes place.
+The period is 1988, but it is worth pointing out that the novel takes place in the late 1950s.

 Months later, life goes on as Bill and his group of friends known as “The Losers Club” all separately begin to see variations of Pennywise.

 Most of the outdoor sequences are bright, sunny, and airy.
-Conversely, the truly scary scenes, usually involving the entity of Pennywise, are shot using dark lighting, thereby eliciting fear and a perfect mood.
+Conversely, the terrifying scenes, usually involving the entity of Pennywise, are shot using dark lighting, eliciting fear and a perfect mood.

-The casting is terrific- I specifically found actor Jaeden Lieberher as Stuttering Bill, Jeremy Ray Taylor, as Ben Hanscom, and actress Sophia Lillis, as Beverly Marsh, wonderful performers, and the clear standouts among the teenage characters.
+The casting is terrific—I specifically found actor Jaeden Lieberher as Stuttering Bill, Jeremy Ray Taylor as Ben Hanscom, and actress Sophia Lillis as Beverly Marsh to be wonderful performers and clear standouts among the teenage characters.

-Lillis, bright-eyed and possessing a strong-willed composure, is reminiscent of a young Scarlett Johansson and could have a bright future ahead of her.
-Lieberher contains an every-kid innocence and is believable in his earnestness and stuttering ability.
+Lillis, bright-eyed and with a strong-willed composure, resembles a young Scarlett Johansson and could have a bright future ahead of her.
+Lieberher’s earnestness and stuttering ability are believable, and his innocence is reminiscent of every kid’s.

 Lastly, Taylor fills a pudgy new kid in town, Ben, with comedy and romanticism in his unrequited love for Bev.

-Successful is the portrayal and appearance of the demonic entity, Pennywise.
-Since the fictional clown has over thirty years of interpretation and imagination, bringing him to cinematic life was surely a challenge.
+Thriving is the portrayal and appearance of the demonic entity Pennywise.
+Since the fictional clown has over thirty years of interpretation and imagination, bringing him to cinematic life was challenging.

-The risk would have been to make him either too horrific or too cartoon-like- the result is a perfect hybrid.
-Bill Skarsgard exudes crazy in his brilliant performance, teetering between goofy and playful with Georgie, and evil personified as he taunts and terrorizes the kids in his dusty hideaway.
+The risk would have been making him either too horrific or cartoon-like- the result is a perfect hybrid.
+Bill Skarsgard exudes crazy in his brilliant performance, teetering between goofy and playful with Georgie and evil personified as he taunts and terrorizes the kids in his dusty hideaway.

-Interesting, and to be noted, is the fact that none of the adult characters are written sympathetically.
-From the creepy Alvin Marsh to the nerdy pharmacist, even the stern librarian, and the overbearing Mrs. Kaspbrak, they are each laden with an unlikable quality.
+Interestingly, none of the adult characters are written sympathetically.
+From the creepy Alvin Marsh to the nerdy pharmacist, even the stern librarian and the overbearing Mrs. Kaspbrak are each laden with an unlikable quality.

-Two small complaints include the two secondary bullies- king bully Henry Bowers cohorts are not given their comeuppance and simply vanish from the screen never to be mentioned again.
+Two small complaints include the two secondary bullies—the King Bully Henry Bowers cohorts are not given their comeuppance and simply vanish from the screen, never to be mentioned again.

-Secondly, the sound exterior shots of Derry, Maine exude a New England freshness and a small-town mystique.
-Too bad that the scenes were not filmed in Maine at all, but somewhere outside of Toronto, Canada- more realism would have been nice.
+Secondly, the sound exterior shots of Derry, Maine, exude a New England freshness and a small-town mystique.
+It’s too bad the scenes were not filmed in Maine at all but somewhere outside of Toronto, Canada—more realism would have been nice.

 I will be one of those fans.